RachaelMiki1215/rachaelmiki1215.github.io/index.markdown

 ---

 # Under Construction
-Hello, please feel free to look around, specifically up there!!
+Hello, please feel free to look around, specifically in the <a href="/portfolio/">Portfolio</a>!!